Poikilos/b3view/README.md

 * `t` / `e`: cycle through textures in `../textures` using `t` key (`e` to go back) such as for Minetest mods, where model must be in `modname/models/` and texture must be in `modname/textures/`.
+  - If `"../textures/" + basename(modelName) + ".png"` or `".jpg"` is
+  present, pressing `t` for the first time will load it.
-  If `../textures` doesn't exist relative to the model file's directory, the model file's own directory will be used.
+  - If `../textures` doesn't exist relative to the model file's directory, the model file's own directory will be used.
+* `x`: toggle texture interpolation (shortcut for View, Texture Interpolation)
 * `F5`: Reload last model file
-* `r`: Reload last texture file
+* `r`: Reload last texture file (may not be working due to caching, but does try to load different file if texture edit box changed).
 * drag with middle button: rotate view
 * drag with middle button while holding shift key: pan up and down
 * `z` or `y`: change camera "up" axis to Z or Y (Y is default;